On Jordan-H\"older series of some locally analytic representations: Preliminaries on locally analytic representations and -modules

+As in the classical case one shows that $\cO$ is a $K$-linear, abelian, noetherian, artinian category which is closed under submodules and quotients, cf. \cite[1.1, 1.11]{H1}.
+In particular, every object of $\cO$ has a Jordan-H\"older series.

-In our paper we are rather interested in a subcategory of $\cO$.
+In our paper we are mainly interested in a certain subcategory of $\cO$.
 The reason will become clear later on.
 Note that by property (2), we may write any object $M$ in $\cO$ as a direct sum

-where $M_\lambda=\{m\in M \mid t\cdot m =\lambda(t)m \; \forall t\in \frt\}$ is the $\lambda$-eigenspace attached to $\lambda \in \frt^\ast$.
-Let $X^\ast(\bf T)$ be the group of characters of the torus ${\bf T}$ which we consider via the derivative as a subgroup of $\frt^\ast$. \end{para}
+where $M_\lambda=\{m\in M \mid \forall \frx \in \frt_K: \frx \cdot m = \lambda(\frx) m \}$ is the $\lambda$-eigenspace attached to $\lambda \in \frt^\ast_K = \Hom_K(\frt_K,K)$.
+Let $X^\ast(\bT) = \Hom(\bT,\bbG_m)$ be the group of characters of the torus $\bT$ which we consider via the derivative as a subgroup of $\frt^\ast_K$. \end{para}